BrendenEum/Website/content/project/early-late-sampling/index.md

 ---
-slides: Evidence weights in sequential sampling
+slides: Sequential Integration in Risky Choices from Experience Results in Mean-Variance Preferences
 url_pdf: ""
-summary: One of the implicit assumptions of the Drift-Diffusion-Model (DDM) is that samples are weighted equally, regardless of their magnitude or the time at which they are sampled.
-Other sequential sampling models, like the leaky competing accumulator, incorporate a leaky parameter that weights early and late information differently.
-However, it is also possible that valence and magnitude of the stimuli play a crucial, non-linear role in determining the speed of information processing (i.e., the drift rate).
-We use a yes-no task with sequentially-presented information from Gaussian bandits to explore factors that may influence the drift rate parameter in the DDM.
+summary: We show that sequential sampling models apply to risky choices from experience.
+Our paradigm also allows us to test whether samples are weighted equally, or whether they depend on the scale of values or the time at which they are sampled during the decision process.
+We find evidence of a small primacy and large recency bias in sequential sampling.
+We also prove a link between the decision boundaries of the Drift-Diffusion-Model and a Modified Probit model which demonstrates a relationship between individuals' preferences for variance in information structures and their willingness to trade of speed for accuracy.
 Exploratory analysis is still in progress.

 authors:
+  - Brenden Eum
   - Ella Onderdonk
-  - Brenden Eum
+  - Elizabeth Schoder
   - Antonio Rangel
 url_video: ""
 date: 2023-07-15T02:44:17.563Z
 external_link: ""
 url_slides: ""
-title: Evidence weights in sequential sampling
+title: Sequential Integration in Risky Choices from Experience Results in Mean-Variance Preferences
 tags:
   - sequential_sampling_weights
 links: []